kubernetes/community/contributors/design-proposals/aws_under_the_hood.md

 Kubernetes uses an IP-per-pod model.
 This means that a node, which runs many pods, must have many IPs.
 AWS uses virtual private clouds (VPCs) and advanced routing support so each EC2 instance is assigned a /24 CIDR.
-The assigned CIDR is then configured to route to an instance in the VPC routing table.
+The assigned CIDR is then configured to route to that instance in the VPC routing table.

 It is also possible to use overlay networking on AWS, but that is not the default configuration of the kube-up script.